 Distorted Shape

-A bicep tear can also lead to a visible bulge or indentation along the top of your arm.
+A bicep tear can also lead to a visible bulge or indentation in the upper arm.
 This type of injury can lead to a distorted shape of your arm if damage to the tendons can’t keep the muscle safely in place.
 The biceps are often nicknamed the “Popeye” muscle, but too much of a bulge can be a sign of an injury or issue.

 Types of Bicep Tears